skrey/yellow-extensions/source/publish/README.md

 ## How to package an extension

-The [update extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/update) takes care of updating websites.
-Your extension can become part of this process.
-Take a look at the [example feature](https://github.com/schulle4u/yellow-extension-helloworld) and [example theme](https://github.com/schulle4u/yellow-extension-basic).
+Start with an [example feature](https://github.com/schulle4u/yellow-extension-helloworld) or [example theme](https://github.com/schulle4u/yellow-extension-basic).
 They show you which files and settings are required.
+Every extension needs an `extension.ini` file for the extension settings.
 Please make sure that your extension follows our coding and documentation standards.

 ## How to publish an extension

 First increase the version number in your PHP code, then publish your extension at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php publish` followed by a folder.
 This will update all necessary files.
 Upload your changes to GitHub and create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) for `datenstrom/yellow-extensions`.
+Your extension is now part of the [update process](https://github.com/datenstrom/yellow-extensions/tree/master/source/update).

 The first time you will be asked for a source code directory.
 [Fork the official repository](https://github.com/datenstrom/yellow-extensions).